Zproger/bspwm-dotfiles/README.md

 <!-- INSTALLATION -->
 ## :blue_book: Installation
 * First you need to install Arch Linux without a graphical shell, you can follow [this manual](https://docs.google.com/document/d/1DPSu3DuQ9AJccGPLJgmWFuAi-u1_KsPsqcYHj_Wp870/edit?usp=sharing).
+Note that for correct operation, the username must be `user`.
 * Install the current build:
 ```bash
 # Install the basic packages